elilouise/Double-Pendulum/README.md

 # Double Pendulum Prediction

-This project uses machine learning to predict the movement of a two-part pendulum system using limited data.
+This project uses machine learning to guess the movement of a two-part pendulum system using limited data.
 The goal is to predict its unpredictable swings.

 ## Features